dakotagporter/dakotagporter.github.io/_posts/2021-01-18-the-universal-language.md

 picture

-Whether we believe the universe to have formed 13.8 billion years ago or in 7 days by God, we find ourselves on this "Pale Blue Dot" with a conscious seeking to determine our greater purpose.
-Specialists from various subject matters and diverging backgrounds parley in attempts to define our reality; to discover what it is to be human.
+Whether we believe the universe to have formed 13,800,000,000 years ago or in 7 days by God, we find ourselves on this "Pale Blue Dot" with a conscious seeking to determine our greater purpose.
+Specialists from various subject matters and diverging backgrounds parley in attempts to evaluate our reality; to discover what it is to be human.
+Spectacularly, we still don't have any conclusive results.
+Perhaps a culmination of this, seemingly circular, research is either inattainable or would be better left undefined.
+After all, it's entirely possible that our human errors could, in fact, subtract from what we _do_ know.
+So...what do we know then?

+Putting 100,000,000,000 neurons to good use, I can tell you that, at 9:47p.m., I remain an average distance of about 93,000,000 miles from the sun.
+I know that out of 7,500,000,000 people in the world, I am one of many who has 5 fingers on each hand and 5 toes on each foot.

 timeless has become a time stamp.